 Disadvantages: Can take many years (4+) before fruit is produced in quantity.

 M25 is the most vigorous apple rootstock.
 It produces a "standard" apple tree of up to 6m height after 10 years or so in good conditions, and is the best choice for old-fashioned traditional orchards, as well as locations with poor soils.

 Advantages: Doesn't require much looking after, and ideal for growing traditional large apple trees.

-Disadvantages: You will need a ladder and fruit-picking bags to pick the apples.
+Disadvantages: You will need a ladder to pick the apples.